JohnD-Axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 The selected algorithm must be compatible with the selected certificate.
 When a certificate is selected from the certificate store, this will be validated when the filter is saved.
 A selector based alias can only be validated at runtime, and an incompatible certificate will cause the filter to fail.

-* **Use Key ID (kid)**: Selecting this checkbox will ad a `kid` header parameter to the JOSE header part of the token.
+* **Use Key ID (kid)**: Selecting this checkbox will add a `kid` header parameter to the JOSE header part of the token.
 The `kid` header parameter is a hint indicating which public/private key pair was used to secure the JWS.
 The following options are available:
-    * **Certificate Alias**: The alias of the selected Certificate.
+    * **Use Cert Alias**: The alias of the selected Certificate.
-    * **x5t Certificate Thumbrint**: A Base64Url encoded SHA1 digest (thumbprint) of the DER encoded X509 Certificate.
+    * **Compute Cert x5t**: A Base64Url encoded SHA1 digest (thumbprint) of the DER encoded X509 Certificate.
-    * **x5t#S256 Certificate Thumbprint**: A Base64Url encoded SHA256 digest (thumbprint) of the DER encoded X509 Certificate.
+    * **Compute Cert x5t#256**: A Base64Url encoded SHA256 digest (thumbprint) of the DER encoded X509 Certificate.
-    * **Custom Key ID**: a static string or selector expression can be used to set a key id that has a contextual meaning.
+    * **Selector Expression**: A static string or selector expression can be used to set a custom key id that has a contextual meaning.

 ### Symmetric key type